rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 impact: "5.5"
 tags: [forecasting, prediction, ai, ai-safety, governance]
 image: /assets/images/urja-bhatt-ChlQ7O0bVsY-unsplash.jpg
-desc: "A short essay for Metaculus on forecasting to what degree principles of AI safety are and will be present in the AI research community."
+desc: "The longer version of a forecasting essay for Metaculus on difference between the AI Safety and general DL/AI communities."
 ---

 ## Table of Contents